AdityaDRathore/BlueTriangleA/skillathon/.ipynb_checkpoints/Model-checkpoint.md

 ## Observations

-### 1. Model Complexity and Underfitting
+### 1. Model Complexity and undefitting
-- The models trained may be too simplistic relative to the complexity of the underlying data structure.
+- The models trained may be not relative to the simplicity of the underlying data structure.
-- Linear models, while interpretable, may not capture non-linear relationships inherent in the data.
+- Linear models, while interpretable, may not capture complex relationships inherent in the data.

 ### 2. Data Quality and Feature Engineering
 - The quality and richness of the dataset play crucial roles in model performance.
 Issues such as:
   - Missing values
   - Outliers
   - Noise in the data
-- If the dataset does not adequately represent the underlying patterns, even well-tuned models may fail to achieve high R² scores.
+- If the dataset does not adequately represent the underlying patterns, even well-tuned models may fail to achieve realistic evaluation metrics.

-### 3. R² Score Limitations
-- R² is not always the best metric for assessing model performance, particularly for non-linear problems or datasets with significant noise.
-- A low R² does not necessarily indicate a useless model; it may still provide valuable insights if evaluated with other metrics (e.g., RMSE, MAE).

 ### 4. Potential Overfitting with Feature Selection
 - L1 regularization can lead to overfitting, especially when the dataset is small relative to the number of features.